OpenSandAI/FrontendInterview/README.md

 ## Code Submit

-Clone this repo and submit your own code.
+Fork this repo and submit your own code to this repo via pull request.